TimLeeTY/compPhyEx/ex1/readme.md

 ## Problems

-One problem that was encountered when developing the code was a memory limit imposed by MCS operating system.
-In particular, the number of elements in a `float64` array could not exceed $\sim 5.5 \times 10^6$, meaning that instead of starting with an array of $8\times N\times n$ random numbers, a `for` loop over the $n$ trials was implemented to reach larger values of $N$.
+One problem that was encountered when developing the code was a memory limit imposed by the MCS operating system.
+In particular, the number of elements in a `float64` array could not exceed $\sim 5.5 \times 10^6$, meaning that instead of starting with an array of $8 \times N \times n$ random numbers, a `for` loop over the $n$ trials was implemented to reach larger values of $N$.
 Fortunately, this proved not to hinder performance given the small values of $n$ used.

 # Supplementary task 1